 - This holiday is available for solo travellers; a supplement will be charged as accommodation and luggage transfer costs are not shared (we never mix and match – solo travellers will be accommodated in single rooms)

-- Bike rental, including bike delivery to Siena, theft insurance and collection from Rome
+- Bike rental, including bike delivery to Siena and bike fitting in the morning on day 2, theft insurance

 - Extra nights

-In case you would like to rent a bike from us, we can offer you a standard trekking bike, road-bike or E-bike.
-All our bikes are equipped with a front bag with a map holder and odometer.
+In case you would like to rent a bike from us, we can offer you a standard trekking bike, road bike or E-bike.
+All our bikes are equipped with a phone holder,1 rear bag, 1 repair kit, 1 padlock and an odometer.
 Additional panniers are bookable upon request.
+When you arrive in Rome, you have to leave the bikes at a bike shop (Lazzaretti Bikes – address and opening times are given in the road book).
+You must NOT leave the bikes at the hotel.

 Sample models: Kalkhoff Endeavour 27, Wilier Cento 1 Hybrid, Kalkhoff Endeavour 27 5B.
 9G